 - For a longer skating trail experience, try Countryside Adventures in Moose Creek, a 45-minute drive east of Ottawa (or 1.5 hours from Montreal).
 Their 3-kilometer (1.8 mile) trail twists through a woodsy natural setting.
 They also have snowshoeing, a food truck and heated changing rooms.
 Skate and snowshoe rentals are available.

 - Another option is the Skating Through the Forest attraction in the area of Lac des Loups, Quebec, about 45 minutes north of downtown Ottawa.
 Glide along the 3-kilometer (1.8 mile) open-air ice loop which winds through a scenery of tall trees.
 Non-skaters can also enjoy the pristine atmosphere by snowshoeing or walking on designated paths.
 To warm up, just head inside the chalet.
 A very limited number of skate rentals is available, therefore bringing your own is highly recommended.

 - Another 3 km skating trail awaits just 30 minutes south-east of downtown Ottawa at RiverOak Estates.
 Glide through apple orchards, meadows and forests and take a break in the cozy heritage barn.
 The hockey-loving owners even allow skaters to bring their gear and play on the trail!
+There are snowshoeing trails as well.
 Skate and helmets are available for rent.